jxnl/blog/docs/writing/posts/stochastic-software.md

 So as you're building these probabilistic systems ask youself:

 1. Would I make more progress if I set up an experiment?
-2. Do I know what I want to measure and improve?
+2. Do I know what I want to measure and improve when I set up this experiment?
 3. What is the decision that I'm going to make as a result of seeing the results of this experiment?
 4. What are the conditions under which I will revisit this if I see neutral or negative results?
-5. Can I update my mental model of the system based on the results of this experiment?
+5. Can I update my mental model of the system based on the results of this experiment, to plan future work?

 I hope that this article has been helpful.
 If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/jxnlco) or [LinkedIn](https://www.linkedin.com/in/jxnl/).